 Years of Experience

-Those who have five to nine years of work experience see an average pay of approximately $30.00.
-For those with one to four years of experience, paychecks typically reach about $27.49.
-Overall, the greater share of Stanford Hospital and Clinics folks have 10-19 years of experience and earn around $37.93 per hour.
+Those who have five to nine years of work experience see average pay of approximately $30.00 per hour.
+Between the one and five year mark, median pay is $27.49 per hour.
+The largest fraction of Stanford Hospital and Clinics people (29 percent) have been working for 10-19 years and earn about $39.18 per hour on average.

 Certifications and Degrees

 Being an Advanced Cardiac Life Support Specialist certainly has its perks — salaries approach around $53.00 per hour and far exceed the paychecks of those without certification.
 Those with a Bachelor's Degree at Stanford Hospital and Clinics come out on top, and their salaries approach $44.74 per hour.